FAQ

 Please note that exceptionally high yields for "degen" vaults are unlikely to be sustainable.

-Compound interest requires a long period of reinvestment before there is a significant difference in yields compared to linear interest.
+Compound interest (APY) requires a long period of reinvestment before there is a significant difference compared to APR.

 If you are seeing exceptionally high gas fees above 10 ETH, MATIC, CRO, etc, then that means whatever operation you are trying to perform is returning an error, like trying to claim from a vault before the 24 hour minting timelock is finished.
 Please ask an Adamant staff member for assistance in the help channel.
 Adamant staff members will never private message you first.